 The loss of enjoyment of life cannot be calculated mathematically or measured with precision.
 No amount of money can overcome emotional suffering.
 The goal of financial compensation is to give accident victims funds they can use to find new ways to enjoy their life.

-Personal injury lawyers consider a number of factors when they evaluate pain and suffering as a component of a catastrophic injury settlement.
+Catastrophic injury attorneys consider a number of factors when they evaluate pain and suffering as a component of a catastrophic injury settlement.
 The most important is generally the amount of compensation that local juries have awarded in similar cases.
 The lawyer will want to get a sense of how a jury would respond to the witnesses who will testify if the case goes to trial.
 Juries are usually sympathetic to accident victims but, in some cases, they might also see themselves in the position of the person who caused the accident.
 An experienced lawyer can take those intangible factors into account when predicting the award of damages a jury would make in a particular case.

 Why huge injury cases settle